tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 * Does not support any other formatting within strong, emphasized, or header.
 I personally don't see enough of a problem with this, that I'll prioritize it.

-If you find any of the missing features a problem, I'll happily accept pull requests. :-) Seriously it is OK to contact me with functionality wishes.
+If you find any of the missing features a problem, I'll happily accept pull requests. :-) Seriously, it is OK to contact me with functionality wishes.
 Do note however that I work on this and other projects entirely in my spare time.

 ## File specifications